Post-Roe Arkansas

 In other words, SB 149 does not prohibit any contraceptive method, including Plan B and IUDs.

-This is complicated.
-Some states have proposed laws that would criminalize anyone who travels to another state to receive an abortion, even if abortion is legal in that state.
-There are a lot of legal issues at play here, and it’s not necessarily clear if states will be allowed to pass such restrictions.
+Some states have proposed laws that would criminalize anyone who travels to another state to receive an abortion, even if abortion is legal in that state, but it’s not necessarily clear if states will be allowed to pass such restrictions.

 Among other legal considerations is something called the “Dormant Commerce Clause” which is a prohibition implicit in the Commerce Clause of the Constitution against states passing legislation that discriminates against or excessively burdens interstate commerce.